 Does the dog show any signs of: stress, fear, aggression, reactivity, shyness, avoidance?

-Is the dog able to work calmly in close proximity to other dogs?
+Is the dog able to work calmly near other dogs?
 Can the dog greet other dogs (also participating in evaluations) briefly, on leash without aggression or reactivity?

 Appendix E. Understanding Dog Body Language